match4everyone/match4everything/README.md

 TODO!!! #128

 If you adjust the configuration, you should delete the migration `0003_...` from the app `matching` and run `python3 manage.py makemigrations matching` again to recreate it.
 If you change it in a deployed environment, be sure to state default values for newly added fields or make them nullable.
 Only then it is possible to create an additional migration with `makemigrations`.
+We have provided a script that rebuilds the project from configuration in
+`scripts/rebuild_from_configuration.sh`.

 ## Forks